HilthonTT/NetworkDriveMapper/README.md

 Connect/disconnect each drive individually or connect/disconnect all drives at once.
 Delete or update a drive mapping as needed.
 Credits
-Network Drive Mapper was created by [Your Name Here].
+Network Drive Mapper was created by Hilthon.

 License
-Network Drive Mapper is licensed under the MIT License.
+Network Drive Mapper is licensed under the GPL License.
 See LICENSE for more information.

 Contributing
 To contribute to Network Drive Mapper, follow these steps: